bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Aaron Van Wirdum: 00:13:46

-Base 58 system, yeah.
+base58 system, yeah.

 Sjors Provoost: 00:13:47

-Yeah, so it starts with a 1 and then it's followed by the public key hash, which is just expressed in base 58.
+Yeah, so it starts with a 1 and then it's followed by the public key hash, which is just expressed in base58.

 Aaron Van Wirdum: 00:13:54